Nationalization of the Iranian oil industry

-NIOC directorate enters the AIOC building in Abadan, June 20, 1951.
+NIOC directorate enters the AIOC building in Abadan, 20 June 1951.

 The nationalization of the Iranian oil industry (نهضت ملی شدن صنعت نفت ایران) resulted from a movement in the Iranian parliament (Majlis) to seize control of Iran's oil industry, which had been run by private companies, largely controlled by foreign interests.
-The legislation was passed on March 15, 1951, and was verified by the Majlis on March 17, 1951.
+The legislation was passed on 15 March 1951, and was verified by the Majlis on 17 March 1951.
 The legislation led to the nationalization of the Anglo-Iranian Oil Company (AIOC) and the formation of the National Iranian Oil Company (NIOC).
 The movement was led by Mohammad Mosaddegh, a member of the Majlis for the National Front and future prime minister of Iran.

-The movement to nationalize the oil industry was the reaction to the following concessions made by Iran to foreign powers: the Reuter concession of 1872, the 1901 D'Arcy Concession, the 1933 agreement between the Iranian government and AIOC, and the 1949 Gas-Gulshaiyan Supplemental Oil Agreement.
+The movement to nationalize the oil industry was the reaction to the following concessions made by Iran to foreign powers: the 1872 Reuter concession, the 1901 D'Arcy Concession, the 1933 agreement between the Iranian government and AIOC, and the 1949 Gas-Gulshaiyan Supplemental Oil Agreement.
 According to the political scientist Mark J. Gasiorowski, the oil nationalization movement had two major results: the establishment of a democratic government and the pursuit of Iranian national sovereignty.